dawillcox/breeze_email_reports/DOCUMENTATION.rst

     email_profile_report -f <address you're sending from> -t <receiver>,<receiver>

-Look back at `Email Profile Report`_ for the complete list of command line options.
+Look back at `Email Profile Report`_ for the complete list of command line options, but the from and to email addresses should be enough in most cases unless you want the report sent in a format other than HTML.